 Add brightly colored garden accents like chairs, trellises, and bird baths for more color and texture.

 Colorful garden plants come in all varieties.
 For color that lasts throughout the growing season, pay attention to plant flowering periods and use a variety of annuals, perennials, shrubs, and even trees, if you’d like.

 Annuals can be the best plants for color throughout the growing season because many of them have long flowering periods and keep the color going after spring perennials have faded but summer plants have not yet flowered.
 Annuals also give you room to play and try out new things each year; if you have monochromatic shrubs and perennials, you can still try out a bolder garden color scheme by planting contrasting annuals.

-Many spring- or summer-flowering shrubs have colorful fall foliage, adding color in the garden even after most flowers have faded.
+Many spring or summer flowering shrubs have colorful fall foliage, adding color to the garden even after most flowers have faded.